twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

  * Press the [+]/[-] arrow keys to increase/decrease the box's size.
     - Using [2ND] + [+]/[-] will change the box's size in finer steps.
-    - WARNING: it's possible to "decrease" the box's size so much that the min/max variables get switched and make no sense.
-Do not try doing this or you'll have to reset your min/max window variables manually.
-(It's very hard to do this on accident.)

- * Pressing [0] will make the calc immediately switch back to the previous zooming window.
+ * Pressing [0] will revert the graph window to the last confirmed zoom from Quickzoom (not the OS's ZoomPrev).

  * Pressing [1] will resize the box back to its original dimensions, perfectly lining up with the edges & corners of the current viewing window.